SystemsApproach/ops/control.rst

    * `port-start`: Starting port number.
    * `port-end`: Ending port number.
    * `protocol`:  Protocol (`TCP|UDP`) for the endpoint.
-   * `mbr.uplink`, `mbr.downlink`: Maximum bitrate for devices communicating with this
+   * `mbr.uplink`, `mbr.downlink`: Maximum bitrate for the application endpoint.
-     application:
    * `traffice-class`: Traffic class for devices communicating with this application.

-* `enterprise`: Link to an `Enterprise` object that owns this application.
-May be left empty to indicate a global application that may be used by multiple enterprises.

-Anyone familiar with 3GPP will recognize Aether's *Slice* abstraction as similar to the specification's notion of a "slice".
+Anyone familiar with 3GPP will recognize Aether's `Slice` abstraction as similar to the specification's notion of a network slice.
 The `Slice` model definition includes a combination of 3GPP-specified identifiers (e.g., `sst` and `sd`), and details about the underlying implementation (e.g., `upf` denotes the UPF implementation for the Core's user plane).
 Although not yet part of the production system, there is a version of `Slice` that also includes fields related to RAN